 With such a massive range and endless possibilities, we think this really is the top hangboard for climbing training overall.
 It’s cleverly designed with guiding bumps at the back of the top edge rails for depth.
 The pockets allow for a lot of variation in splitting grips to train specific holds for your project.
 The pinches are designed to recruit your thumb more than your fingers – which is the ideal way to round out your hand strength.

-This board comes with the incredible Rock Climber's Training Manual that has a full guide to training for climbing, and how best to utilize this board.
+This board can also be bought as a package with the incredible Rock Climber’s Training Manual that has a full guide to training for climbing, and how best to utilize this board.
 Trango have a mounting guide and suggested workout available for free too..

 Best Cheap Hangboard – Metolius Project Training Board